As a 60-something female, Kate Swanson is well aware of the challenges facing women throughout their life in health, beauty, and fashion.

-The Blood Sugar Diet is a book by Dr Michael Moseley.
-It promises to shed 10% to 15% of your body weight in just 8 weeks!
-Essentially, it's a Very Low Calorie Diet (VLCD), with one huge difference: it uses real food.
+Dr. Michael Moseley wrote a very popular book called The Blood Sugar Diet.
+It promises to help you shed 10% to 15% of your body weight in just 8 weeks.
+Essentially, it's a very low calorie diet (VLCD) with one huge difference: it uses real food.

-VLCD systems usually require you to replace some or all of your meals with diet shakes or bars, which have one big drawback: they don't help you learn new eating habits.
-Once the diet is over, you go back to cooking the same meals you did before, with ingredients and/or portion sizes that are unhealthy, so you'll put the weight right back on.
+On most VLCD systems, you replace some or all of your meals with diet shakes or bars, which have one big drawback: they don't help you learn new eating habits.
+Once the diet is over, you go back to cooking the same old meals, with ingredients and/or portion sizes that are unhealthy, so you'll put the weight right back on.

-The Blood Sugar Diet is not only much tastier (because food always tastes better than synthetic shakes!), it also teaches you about healthy eating, so you'll know how to maintain your weight once you've reached your goal.
+The Blood Sugar Diet is not only much tastier (because food always tastes better than synthetic shakes), but it also teaches you about healthy eating, so you'll know how to maintain your weight once you've reached your goal.

-Having spent hours Googling on the diet and finding forums full of people who have achieved and maintained the promised weight loss, I was convinced.
-However, I also discovered that you have to be organized and methodical to succeed, and I know that's not me!
-So I decided to sign up for an online version, which promised lots of help and support to get through it.
+Having spent hours Googling and finding forums full of people who have achieved and maintained the promised weight loss on the BSD, I was convinced.
+However, I know I'm not good at dieting.
+So I decided to sign up for an online version, which promised lots of help and support to stick to it.

 Is BSD Online Value for Money?

-When I did the program the fee was about $130 (99 pounds sterling), and I hesitated about the cost - but the longer duration made me feel I was getting better value.
+When I signed up, the fee was about $130 (99 pounds sterling), and I hesitated about the cost - but the longer duration made me feel I was getting better value.
 It works out at about $11 a week for 12 weeks, whereas it would be $16 a week for 8 weeks.
 Bargain!

 Shopping Lists, Menus and Meals

-My main reason for joining the online program was the fact that every week's meals would be planned out for me, and at the start of each week I could download a shopping list to take to the supermarket.
+One attraction of the online program was that every week's meals would be planned out for me, and at the start of each week I could download a shopping list to take to the supermarket.

 You may think that you could use up the leftovers in other ways - but there is very little room for manoeuvre on this program.
 Just an extra half a cup of almond milk or an extra ounce or two of salmon could blow your diet, so you simply can't yield to the temptation to eat the excess!